 Ferrite beads are also used for EMI control, both as common-mode chokes and low-pass filters.
 It takes quite a few beads to be effective at the lower end of the HF range, though.
 It is usually better to form a common-mode choke by wrapping about 10 to 20 turns of wire or coaxial cable around an FT-140 (1.4-inch OD) or FT-240 (2.4-inch OD) core of the correct material.
-Mix 43 is a good material for most of the HF and VHF ranges. - Ed Hare, W1RFI, ARRL Laboratory Supervisor defense is a common-mode choke.
-Only in rare cases is a high-pass filter necessary.
-It is important to remember this, because if your neighbor has several TVs connected to cable and you suggest the wrong filter (at \$15 each), you may have a personal diplomacy problem of a whole new dimension.
-Fig 13.16 shows a common-mode choke.
+Mix 43 is a good material for most of the HF and VHF ranges. - Ed Hare, W1RFI, ARRL Laboratory Supervisor nals, the problem must be cured there.
+So, if the problem occurs only when you transmit, go back and check your station.
+Refer to the section on Transmitters.
+You must first find out if the transmitter has any spurs.